truenas/core-build/README.md

       ```

     ```textproc/py-sphinx_numfig``` must be installed from ports as there
-    is no package for it:
+    is no package for it.
+This requires the ports tree to be installed:

     * ```make -C /usr/ports/textproc/py-sphinx_numfig install clean```